Photo: Martijn van Veen

 Interview: Paul Hofman

-This officer of Moroccan descent has worked in the police force for more than 20 years.
-Souad Boumedien wants to use her ambassadorship to build alliances to combat exclusion.
-"With the theme This Is My Pride, we celebrate that we are human, however different.
-We breathe the same oxygen and need each other.
-Let's make something beautiful out of it."
+This police officer of Moroccan descent has worked for the police for more than 20 years.
+Souad Boumedien wants to use her ambassadorship to build alliances to counter exclusion.
+“With the theme This Is My Pride we celebrate our shared humanity, despite our differences.
+We breathe the same air and need each other.
+Let’s make something beautiful of it.”

 Interview

-Policewoman, farmer's wife, lesbian and Moroccan Souad Boumedien is all in one.
-This year, this extraordinary woman is also an ambassador.
-Among other things, she became known for organising the first Moroccan boat in 2015 during the Canal Parade.
-The passionate advocate of equal rights for LGBT people can often be found in the media.
-For instance, she recently participated in an impressive documentary in which she was portrayed along with other Moroccans.
-In an extensive interview, she talks candidly about Pride, her work and her mission as an ambassador.
-"The debate in society has also undeniably hardened on LGBTi issues," she says.
+Police officer, farmer, lesbian and Moroccan — Souad Boumedien is all of these at once.
+This year this remarkable woman is also an ambassador.
+She became known, among other things, for organising the first Moroccan boat in 2015 during the Canal Parade.
+The passionate advocate for equal rights for LGBTi people is often in the media.
+She recently took part in a powerful documentary in which she and other Moroccans were portrayed.
+In a wide-ranging interview she speaks openly about Pride, her work and her mission as an ambassador.
+“The public debate around LGBTi issues has undeniably become harsher.”

-Smiling, she walks into the cafe where we have agreed to meet.
-In the background, Prince's song 'Purple Rain' sounds quite appropriately.
-"That's my favourite song." she laughs with a twinkle in her eyes.
-She immediately burns loose and tells us how incredibly proud she is to be one of the Pride faces this year.
-"It was a goosebump moment when I was called if I wanted to be an ambassador.
-I stood jumping in the living room."
-She will literally and figuratively give LGBTi people a face.
-"Also those who are still in the closet." stresses Souad.
-"You will see me like the other ambassadors in many places around the city during the upcoming Pride.
-It is my mission to fight against exclusion in any form."
-Together with the Grimm brothers, Ana Paula Lima, Sjors van der Panne, Shary-An and Niki Today, she will no doubt play that connecting role with verve.
+She walks into the café where we agreed to meet with a smile.
+In the background, fittingly, Prince’s ‘Purple Rain’ is playing.
+“That’s my favourite song,” she laughs, a twinkle in her eye.
+She launches straight into the conversation and says she’s incredibly proud to be one of this year’s faces of Pride.
+“It was a goosebump moment when I was called to ask if I wanted to be an ambassador.
+I was jumping around the living room.”
+She wants to give LGBTi people a face, literally and figuratively.
+“Including those still in the closet,” Souad emphasises.
+“You’ll see me, like the other ambassadors, in many places around the city during the upcoming Pride.
+My mission is to combat exclusion in all its forms.”
+Together with the Brothers Grimm, Ana Paula Lima, Sjors van der Panne, Shary-An and Niki Today she will no doubt fulfil that unifying role with distinction.

-the initiative to sail with a Moroccan boat during the Canal Parade.
+to have a Moroccan boat join the Canal Parade.
 The event received worldwide attention.
-"I never thought it would have such an impact.
-I honestly underestimated that.
-For me personally, it was a milestone."
+“I never imagined it would have such an impact.
+To be honest, I underestimated it.
+For me it was a personal milestone.”

-What is her fondest memory of a Gay Pride?
-"That's definitely the moment I met a beautiful lady at a party in the late 1990s.
-I had just come out of the closet myself so you can imagine how nervous I was."
-Souad becomes visibly shy.
-Her mischievous look says it all.
+What is her most beautiful memory of a Gay Pride?
+“That is definitely the moment in the late nineties when I met a wonderful woman at a party.
+I had just come out, so you can imagine how nervous I was.”
+Souad visibly becomes shy.
+Her mischievous look says enough.

-She has been working for the Dutch police for more than 20 years.
-Besides being a member of the Roze in Blauw gay network, she is also a confidant for Moroccan colleagues within the police force.
-As a lesbian woman with Moroccan roots, she looks set to become a worthy successor to Amsterdam police spokesperson Ellie Lust.
+She has worked for the Dutch police for more than twenty years.
+In addition to being a member of the gay network Roze in Blauw, she is also a confidante for Moroccan colleagues within the police force.
+As a lesbian woman with Moroccan roots she seems a worthy successor to Amsterdam’s police spokesperson Ellie Lust.

-Souad has a clear mission that fits perfectly with Pride Amsterdam's motto.
-"With 'This is my Pride' we celebrate being human, no matter how different we may be.
-After all, don't we all want to be happy?
-We just need each other."
+Souad has a clear mission that perfectly aligns with Pride Amsterdam’s motto.
+“With ‘This is my Pride’ we celebrate being human, however different we may be.
+Because we all want to be happy, right?
+We simply need each other.”

-"By being visible, I want to empower young people who are still in the closet.
-I want to include everyone."
+“By being visible I want to give courage to young people who are still in the closet.
+I want to include everyone.”

-By starting the discussion, she gets a lot of support from heterosexual Moroccans.
-For example, a man recently said that the discussion sparked was positive for Amsterdam and diversity within the Moroccan community.
-She can imagine that not everyone's judgement is positive yet.
-"We are on our way.
-The fact that people are talking to each other is an important start.
-Slowly we are moving forward."
-She sees it as pure profit.
-She beams.
+By engaging in the discussion she receives a lot of support from heterosexual Moroccans.
+A man recently said the debate that was sparked was positive for Amsterdam and for diversity within the Moroccan community.
+She recognises that not everyone will respond positively.
+“We are on our way.
+That people are talking to each other is an important start.
+Slowly we are making progress.”
+She sees it as a clear gain.
+She shines.

-Full of confidence, the tough Souad looks to the future.
-"Emancipation is advancing at a rapid pace.
-Who would have thought twenty years ago that a Moroccan boat would sail along?"
-She does hope that more LGBT Dutch people of Moroccan descent will stand up and set an example.
-In any case, she will be unmissable with her appearance and message.
-"It will be a celebration of openness.
-Because being lesbian and being Moroccan go together just fine."
-On parting, she laughingly remarks: "If Morocco gets a COC, I can die in peace."
-She will make the Pride a beautiful celebration with her wife and friends.
-Souad, a policewoman at heart, cannot wait for Pride to begin.
+The tough Souad looks to the future with confidence.
+“Emancipation is accelerating rapidly.
+Who would have thought twenty years ago that a Moroccan boat would sail along?”
+She does hope more LGBTi Dutch people of Moroccan descent will step up and become role models.
+With her presence and her message she certainly won’t be missed.
+“It’s going to be a celebration of openness.
+Being lesbian and Moroccan go perfectly together.”
+As we say goodbye she laughs: “If Morocco gets a COC, I can die peacefully.”
+From for Pride she will celebrate with her wife and friends.
+Souad, a police officer through and through, can’t wait for Pride to begin.

 Pride Ambassador since 2017